 This popular walk climbs to the Rivington Pike viewpoint in the lovely Rivington Country Park, near Bolton.

-It's a circular hike of just under 2 miles, with a moderate climb to the 1,191 feet (363 metres) summit of the prominent local landmark.
+It's a circular hike of just under 2 miles, with a moderate climb to the 1,191 feet (363 metres) summit of the prominent local landmark, situated at most westerly point on Winter Hill.
 There's much to enjoy with a section through the remains of Lever Park and wonderful views over the West Pennine Moors.

 You start the walk at the Pigeon Tower car park, located about a mile north of the hill top, on Belmont Road.
 From here you can pick up the footpaths heading south, through the woodland and up to the lovely Rivington Terraced Gardens.
 In the gardens there are a number of interesting features to see.
 You'll pass the dovecote of Pigeon Tower which stands at the northwestern edge of the gardens.
 Italian in style, the tower was built in 1910 by Lord Leverhulme as part of his extensive Rivington estate.